immutant/immutant.org/news/2011-11-08-installing.md

     ...
     22:46:31,663 INFO  [org.jboss.as] (Controller Boot Thread) JBoss AS 7.x.incremental.182 "Ahoy!" started in 2990ms - Started 136 of 200 services (61 services are passive or on-demand)

-You can kill Immutant with Ctrl-C.
+You can kill the Immutant with Ctrl-C.

 ## Wrapping up